 Use the metrics gathered in step III to prioritize the pages where you can manually add content.

-Addressing duplicate content can often feel like a herculean task but there are simpler steps you can take to
+Addressing duplicate content can often feel like a herculean task but there are steps you can take to simplify it.

 If you only have limited time and resources, start by de-indexing low-value pages and implementing redirects for non-www pages to www pages, or no trailing slashes to the trailing slash versions.